irisj23/irisj23/README.md

 <h3 align="center">I'm a full-stack Software Engineer based in SF 🌉 </h3>

 <h3 align="center">
-  I am passionate about learning, building and leveraging technology to solve problems and make a difference💪
+  I am passionate about learning, building, and leveraging technology to solve problems and make a difference💪
 </h3>